 LCSLC was registered with the SEC on October 23, 1992, is a 100% owned subsidiary of the Parent Company through HMC, and is primarily engaged in the chartering out of LCT and providing complete marine services.
 LCSLC was acquired by HMC in April 2010.
-On May 6, 2014, the Board of Directors (BOD) of LCSLC authorized the sale of all of its LCT to HMC for a consideration.
+In May 2014, the Board of Directors (BOD) of LCSLC authorized the sale of all of its LCTs to HMC for a consideration.

-Dinapigue Mining Corporation (DMC; formerly Geogen Corporation)
+Dinapigue Mining Corporation (DMC)

 DMC was registered with the SEC on October 9, 1998, is a 100% owned subsidiary of the Parent Company and is primarily engaged in the exploration, exploitation and mining of metallic and non-metallic minerals, including, but not limited to, nickel, iron, cobalt, chromite and other associated mineral deposits.
-As at March 14, 2019, DMC has not yet started commercial operations and is currently under development stage.
-On March 5, 2018, the SEC approved the change in DMC's corporate name.
+As at March 13, 2020, DMC has not yet started commercial operations and is currently under development stage.